Tak-Iwamoto/rusty-gql/docs/src/error_handling.md

 }
 ```

-When we want to add meta info, use `extensions`.
+When we want to add a meta info, use `extensions`.

 ```rust
 ctx.add_error(